2.

 What About the Levites?

-The tribe of Levi pitched their tents close to the wilderness tabernacle which they served.
+The tribe of Levi pitched their tents close to the wilderness Tabernacle which they served.
 They left the camp after the southern grouping of the tribes but before the western grouping.
-They ended up marching in the middle of all the tribes with two divisions in front and two in back as they carried the Tent of Meeting or tabernacle.
+They ended up marching in the middle of all the tribes with two divisions in front and two in back as they carried the Tent of Meeting or Tabernacle.

 Because God dedicated the Levites to serve as priests, He did not have them numbered among Israel's wilderness camp army (Numbers 2:33).
 That said, some 38 years later a second census was carried out by Moses where the Levites were counted and we'll cover that when we get to chapter 26.

-IV.
 Roles of the Levites and Priests – 3:1- 4:49

 In Numbers chapters 3 and 4, the roles of the Levites and priests are described in detail.

 In verse 39 of chapter 3, Moses writes that the total number of males a month old and over among the three tribes descended from Levi was 22,000.
-From this number came the priests and Levites who served at the tabernacle, each according to God's instructions.
+From this number came the priests and Levites who served at the Tabernacle, each according to God's instructions.

 Because of time constraints I'd like to briefly summarize the work and responsibilities of these servants of God at the Tabernacle.